 A lifelong resident of Lancaster County, Lori appreciates the opportunity to experience the revitalization of our city as a resident of downtown Lancaster.
 “The farmland and countrysides of Lancaster County are beautiful, but the positive energy you feel in the City is amazing.
 The restaurants and shops, theatres and historical sites, and lovely green spaces like Musser and Binns Park, offer no shortage of things to do and experience.”

-Lori is thrilled and honored to be part of the Lancaster City Alliance Team to support and be part of our vibrant City.
+Lori is honored to be part of the Lancaster City Alliance Team to support and be part of our vibrant City.
+She also serves on the board of the Lancaster Safety Coalition.